 The brain is plastic throughout life – it is constantly changing.
-Changes associated with learning occur mostly at the level of the connections between neurons – new connections can form and the internal structure of the existing synapses can change.
+Changes associated with learning occur mostly at the level of the connections between neurons – new connections can form, and the internal structure of the existing synapses can change.
 New neurons are constantly being born, particularly in the learning and memory centers.
 When you become an expert in a specific domain, the areas in your brain that deal with this type of skill will grow.

-Understanding of brain plasticity has its roots in animal brain research conducted in the 1950s, which was designed to investigate whether environment had any effect on the structure and function of the animal brain.
-Researchers designed a study of rodents raised in two distinct environments: enriched and unenriched.
+Understanding of brain plasticity has its roots in animal brain research conducted in the 1950s, which was designed to investigate whether the environment had any effect on the structure and function of the animal brain.
+Researchers studied rodents raised in two distinct environments: enriched and unenriched.
 The animals raised in unenriched environments were kept in isolation and had no running wheels or toys to play with.
-When the two groups of rodents were compared following autopsy, results yielded significant differences in their brains.
+When the two groups of rodents were compared following an autopsy, results yielded significant differences in their brains.
 The rodents raised in an enriched environment had a larger cortex, more cellular connections (synapses that lead to brain reserve), and the formation of new brain cells (neurogenesis) in the hippocampus (the structure critical to new learning and memory).

 While the research offered highly significant and important findings regarding the effect of the environment on brain structure in animals, the critical issue of whether the same findings could be established for humans remained unknown until 1998.

-The plasticity of the human brain
+Neuroplasticity and the human brain

 A 1998 landmark study found that the human brain had the ability to develop new brain cells.
 This research challenged the prevailing theory that the human brain was a rigid system with no ability to generate new brain cells.
 Previously, most experts believed that humans were born with all of their brain cells, that we lose brain cells on a daily basis, and that our brains do not generate or replace the lost cells with new ones.

-Many research studies followed, demonstrating the plasticity of the brain:
+Many research studies followed, demonstrating the plasticity of the brain.

-1.)
 A study in 2000 discovered that London taxi drivers have a larger hippocampus, a brain structure known to be heavily involved in learning routes and spatial representations, than London bus drivers.
 The study found that the size of the hippocampus correlated with the length of time being a taxi driver, suggesting that driving taxis may develop and change the hippocampus.

-Those who learned a second tongue at a younger age were also more likely to have more advanced gray matter than those who learned later.
+Researchers at University College London studied the brains of 105 people, 80 of whom were bilingual, and found that learning a new language altered gray matter the same way exercise builds muscles.
+Moreover, those who learned a second tongue at a younger age were also more likely to have more advanced gray matter than those who learned later.

-6.)
 Even thinking can change the brain!
 One experiment involved a group of eight Buddhist monk adepts and ten volunteers who had been trained in meditation for one week.
 All the people tested were told to meditate on compassion and love.
 Two of the controls, and all of the monks, experienced an increase in the number of gamma waves in their brain during meditation.

 As soon as they stopped meditating, the volunteers’ gamma wave production returned to normal, while the monks, who had meditated on compassion for more than 10,000 hours in order to attain the rank of adept, did not experience a decrease to normal in the gamma wave production after they stopped meditating.
 The synchronized gamma wave area of the monks’ brains during meditation on love and compassion was found to be larger than that corresponding activation of the volunteers’ brains.